sto3014/LRPureRAW/README.md

 4. Lightroom
     1. Lightroom exports the selected photos into the export location.
 E.g. _\<Picture folder>/LR2PureRAW_
 5. AfterExport-CreateLink Script
-    1. The script creates a symbolic link DxO in the export location which points to the original folder.
+    1. The script creates the symbolic link _DxO_ in the export location which points to the original folder.
     E.g. _\<Picture folder>/LR2PureRAW/DxO_ <---> _\<Picture folder>/Lightroom/Photos/2022/2022-01/2022-01-06-Wedding_
 6. Lightroom
-    1. Lightroom starts/activates _DxO PureRAW_
+    1. Lightroom starts / activates _DxO PureRAW_
 7. You
-    1. You process your photos by choosing the DxO folder as your target folder.
+    1. You process your photos by choosing the _DxO_ folder as your target folder.
     See figure _DxO PureRAW Process start_
 8. DxO PureRAW
     1. DxO PureRAW processes the photos and store these into _\<Picture folder>/LR2PureRAW/DxO_ respectively